Public Hearing Information

 - After the staff presentations, the Chair will invite comments from the public.

-- Those appearing before Council must state their full name, street, neighbourhood, and city for the record.
+- Those appearing before Council must state their full name, address, and general neighbourhood for the record.

 - Direct all your comments and answers to the Chair.